scionproto/scion/doc/protocols/scmp.rst

         As SCMP authentication is a new addition, there will be a transition period during which receivers may accept SCMP error messages without authentication.

+   - The receiver checks that the :ref:`DRKey identified by the SPI <spao-spi-drkey>` is appropriate for the SCMP message type and code, as described above in the :ref:`section Authentication <scmp-authentication>`.

-   - The receiver derives or fetches the relevant key for validation, by inspecting the SCMP message type and code and/or by comparing the source address of the SCMP reply with the destination address of the packet quoted in an SCMP error.
+   - The receiver derives or fetches the relevant key for validation of the MAC.

    - Before checking the authentication, and in particular before fetching a key, the receiver SHOULD check whether the quoted message was possibly